aka-somix/aka-somix/README.md

 - AWS Architecting and Developing @StormReply
 - Data analytics with Python
 - API development with JS/TS
+- Writing Stories on Medium (or at least trying to)

 ---
 ### 🔍 Come Find me on: